Natural Disasters: Tips for Financial Preparedness

 Purchase the appropriate insurance

 When purchasing a home, ensure that you are covered against natural disasters.
 This is significant in preventing risk to one of your greatest investments.
-While a number of things are covered under homeowners insurance, you may be surprised to learn that many things are not covered, including flood and earthquake damage.
+While many things are covered under homeowners insurance, you may be surprised to learn that many things are not included, such as flood and earthquake damage.

-Let’s take a look at flooding again.
-While your homeowners insurance may pay for water damage due to broken pipes, flood insurance pays for damages caused by the rising of a body of water that covers normally dry land.
+Let’s retake a look at flooding.
+While your homeowners insurance may pay for water damage due to broken pipes, flood insurance pays for damages caused by the rising of a body of water that covers the usually dry land.
 According to the Insurance Information Institute, you should consider buying a flood insurance policy if your house could be flooded by melting snow, an overflowing creek, or pond or water running down a steep hill.
-Don’t wait for a flood season or hurricane warning on the evening news to buy a policy—there is a 30-day waiting period before the coverage takes effect.
+Don’t wait for a flood season or hurricane warning on the evening news to buy a policy — there is a 30-day waiting period before the coverage takes effect.

 Where you’ll experience natural disasters

 Just remember: natural disasters go beyond flooding, and they often vary by region.
 If you live in the West, you’re likely in an area susceptible to wildfires or earthquakes.
-Of course, we also see many tornadoes in the U.S. In fact, did you know the United States gets more tornadoes, by far than any other place on the planet?
+Of course, we also see many tornadoes in the U.S. Did you know the United States gets more tornadoes, by far than any other place on the planet?
 And it’s not just in Tornado Alley either.
 Florida and Colorado also see a fair share of tornadoes.
-Regardless the type of natural disaster, all leave us with little to no preparation time, which is why it’s extremely important to spend time planning for them.
+Regardless of the type of natural disaster, all leave us with little to no preparation time, which is why it’s essential to spend time planning for them.

-If you plan to file an insurance claim, call your provider to report the damages as soon you can.
+Natural disasters can cause devastating financial loss.
+If you plan to file an insurance claim, call your provider to report the damages as soon as you can.
 The insurance company will send an adjuster out to evaluate your damage.
 You may also want to look into state or Federal aid.

 Know that proof of home ownership may be required to receive Federal disaster assistance.
 If you need a copy of your mortgage or deed of trust, contact your lending institution.
 NOTE: You must continue to pay your mortgage even if your home is destroyed or unlivable due to a disaster.
 Failure to pay your mortgage could put your loan in default, which could trigger a foreclosure.